-Traditional speakers, like those you attach to a receiver, don’t include a power source, so they rely on an external device to power and amplify the sound.
+Like those you attach to a receiver, traditional speakers don’t include a power source, so they rely on an external device to power and amplify the sound.
 Most devices like smartphones, tablets, computers, or laptops provide an audio signal but don’t amplify it, so the only way to connect your devices to traditional speakers is by using an amplification source like a receiver in between.

-Portable Bluetooth speakers are usually marketed to users of mobile devices but can be used with computers as well.
+Though usually marketed to users of mobile devices, they can be used with computers as well.
 Portable speakers connect to an audio source with Bluetooth and typically have a built-in battery so they can be taken anywhere.
 If you need a speaker that will go with you, consider picking up a Bluetooth speaker.

 It’s easy to overpay for computer speakers, so as you’re looking at your options, keep these price ranges in mind.
 You can expect to pay from $30 to $300 for a pair.